jeffcore/computer-science/README.md

 * geeksforgeeks
 * Element of Programming Interviews in Python Book

 Disclaimer: All referenced code is use for my educational purposes only.
-Please subscribe or purchase cooresponding materials from the above references.
+Please subscribe or purchase corresponding materials from the above references.